Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Shinjuku has shed-loads to do in the daytime including Shinjuku Gyoen National Garden, Okubo KoreaTown plus huge shopping malls and department stores.
 You can also (hopefully) see Mount Fuji for free from the Tokyo Metropolitan Government Building Observatory.

-Whether its ‘Lost in Translation’ or craft beer bars and cute cat cafes, here is our ultimate guide to Shinjuku in Tokyo in 2024 with photos:
+Whether its ‘Lost in Translation’ or craft beer bars and cute cat cafes, here is our ultimate guide to Shinjuku in Tokyo with photos.

 Shinjuku Hotels and Accommodation